Aspie96/blog/content/posts/free-speech.md

 Behaviours such as fraud, dealing in child pornography, credible threats of illegal violence and defamation do not fall within the scope of protected speech.

 Artistic and literary works of authorship, including software, are automatically covered by copyright (or "author's rights") according to international treaties.
-This only applies to the works themselves and [not ideas](https://www.copyright.gov/title17/92chap1.html#102).
-There are [limitations and exceptions](https://www.wipo.int/copyright/en/limitations/) to exclusive rights and they help to preserve freedom of speech.
+This only applies to the works themselves and [not to ideas](https://www.copyright.gov/title17/92chap1.html#102).
+Exclusive rights have [limitations and exceptions](https://www.wipo.int/copyright/en/limitations/) that help to preserve freedom of speech.

 Laws concerning [digital rights management](https://www.eff.org/issues/drm) can hamper the use of limitations and exceptions to copyright.
 Together with [software patents](https://wiki.endsoftwarepatents.org/wiki/Freedom_of_expression), DRM systems also restrict freedom of expression through computer code.